kecman/Garage/PLAN.md

 - [XXL] Hotload the C++ bindings, and console commands, so you can keep same UI state while you iterate on your code
 - [XXL] Hotload jai code so that you can keep state while you change your algorithm
 - [Robustness] Just log warnings and ignore the context allocator if it's not malloc, or create a new polygon allocated with malloc if passing to c
-- [Rendering] Distribute shaders with source for hot loading/editing them.
-Pass them lots of unused data then
 - [XXL] Place a window (circle/square) with a local camera in it that can be oriented to look around the scene
 - [UI/UX] Hover over UI element (button/checkbox) and press a key to bind that key to it, display the bound keys in a list somewhere
 - [UI/UX] When hovering over items in the scene make the others/overlapping ones transparent